0xSero/orchestra/docs/architecture.md

 ## Memory System

-The memory system uses Neo4j for persistent knowledge storage:
+The memory system stores knowledge in a local file by default, with optional Neo4j graph storage:

 ```mermaid
 graph LR